metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 - `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
 Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
 - `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--oauth2--tls_config"></a>
+### Nested Schema for `spec.oauth2.tls_config`

+Optional:

+- `ca` (Attributes) Certificate authority used when verifying server certificates. (see [below for nested schema](#nestedatt--spec--oauth2--tls_config--ca))
+- `cert` (Attributes) Client certificate to present when doing client-authentication. (see [below for nested schema](#nestedatt--spec--oauth2--tls_config--cert))
+- `insecure_skip_verify` (Boolean) Disable target certificate validation.
+- `key_secret` (Attributes) Secret containing the client key file for the targets. (see [below for nested schema](#nestedatt--spec--oauth2--tls_config--key_secret))
+- `max_version` (String) Maximum acceptable TLS version.It requires Prometheus >= v2.41.0.
+- `min_version` (String) Minimum acceptable TLS version.It requires Prometheus >= v2.35.0.
+- `server_name` (String) Used to verify the hostname for the targets.

+<a id="nestedatt--spec--oauth2--tls_config--ca"></a>
+### Nested Schema for `spec.oauth2.tls_config.ca`

+Optional:

+- `config_map` (Attributes) ConfigMap containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--oauth2--tls_config--ca--config_map))
+- `secret` (Attributes) Secret containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--oauth2--tls_config--ca--secret))

+<a id="nestedatt--spec--oauth2--tls_config--ca--config_map"></a>
+### Nested Schema for `spec.oauth2.tls_config.ca.config_map`

+Required:

+- `key` (String) The key to select.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the ConfigMap or its key must be defined

+<a id="nestedatt--spec--oauth2--tls_config--ca--secret"></a>
+### Nested Schema for `spec.oauth2.tls_config.ca.secret`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--oauth2--tls_config--cert"></a>
+### Nested Schema for `spec.oauth2.tls_config.cert`

+Optional:

+- `config_map` (Attributes) ConfigMap containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--oauth2--tls_config--cert--config_map))
+- `secret` (Attributes) Secret containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--oauth2--tls_config--cert--secret))

+<a id="nestedatt--spec--oauth2--tls_config--cert--config_map"></a>
+### Nested Schema for `spec.oauth2.tls_config.cert.config_map`

+Required:

+- `key` (String) The key to select.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the ConfigMap or its key must be defined

+<a id="nestedatt--spec--oauth2--tls_config--cert--secret"></a>
+### Nested Schema for `spec.oauth2.tls_config.cert.secret`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--oauth2--tls_config--key_secret"></a>
+### Nested Schema for `spec.oauth2.tls_config.key_secret`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined